Tucker McCall

 Tucker McCall is a fictional character from The Young and the Restless, an American soap opera on the CBS network.
 Introduced by former head writer Maria Arena Bell, the character debuted during the episode airing on December 2, 2009, portrayed by William Russ.
 The character was slated to be a new businessman and billionaire, leading to speculation that Tucker would become a replacement character for icon Victor Newman (Eric Braeden), as Braeden's future with the series was in jeopardy at the time.
 However, Tucker ended up being a new character who would be revealed as Katherine Chancellor's (Jeanne Cooper) long lost son.
 Russ was let go shortly after his debut because producers wanted to take the character in a different direction, resulting in the hiring of Stephen Nichols as his replacement.
+After nearly a decade hiatus, McCall returned to the show.
+From 2022 to 2024, McCall was portrayed by former OLTL actor, Trevor St. John.

 The character then became involved with Ashley Abbott (Eileen Davidson) and the two were later married; their union ended after a year due to Tucker's adultery.
 In 2011, it was revealed that Tucker was the previously unknown father of Devon Hamilton (Bryton James), which also revealed a long ago affair with Yolanda Hamilton (Debbi Morgan); a plot that was met with positive reviews.
 While several television critics were surprised by the decision to replace Russ with Nichols, the actor was well received throughout his run.
 In December 2012, it was announced that Nichols had been let go from the soap opera; he made his final appearance on January 29, 2013.
 In September 2022, Trevor St. John assumed the role of Tucker.